Yi-Jiahe/advent-of-code-2022/reflections/day_16.md

 Okay, I think its faster, its definately alot cleaner but it doesn't work with my current implementation of part 2 because if me and the elephant conduct actions which take different times, travelling along a path does not fit in a state.
 Perhaps I could treat the two as being independent?
 Will that help?

+From what I see on reddit, one solution is to transverse the compressed graph, only visiting the significant nodes once and opening them.
+For each complete circuit, do the same for the elephant for the remaining nodes.